MY STORY

 Another View of the Hospital

 The hospital and the nurses residence were both brand new.
 Designed by a famous architect John B. Parkin.
 Our first year we lived in the old residence and worked in the new hospital.
-In order to move back and forth a bus would pick us up.
-I you slept in or worked late the bus left and you had to walk.
-This was when you got to wear your beautiful pure wool navy blue cape with a brilliant red lining.
+A bus would take us back and forth to the hospital and residence.
+If you slept in or worked late the bus left and you had to walk.
+You would wear your beautiful pure wool cape on these walks and bus rides.
+They were navy blue with a bright red lining.
+Very attractive and warm.

 The Nurses Residence